DragonMoffon/lux-aenigma/README.md

 ### General

-Make sure you have Python 3.11+, but use 3.11 compat features if your editor has them.
+1. Make sure you have Python 3.11+
+2. If your IDE has version feature checks, be sure to enable 3.11-only compatibility features

 ### Setup